Service Opportunities

 The team works on an as-needed, on-call basis on local projects throughout the year.
 These projects usually last a few days at most, and the time commitment is flexible and often depends on availability of volunteers.

-Physical sub-team members are needed to help with manual labor or construction activities (such as demolition work, mucking, and gutting after floods).
+Corporal (physical) sub-team helps with manual labor or construction activities (such as demolition work, mucking, and gutting after floods).

-Compassionate care sub-team members are needed to assist survivors by connecting them with social support networks and community resources, supporting them emotionally through the experience, and helping them cope with the disaster through practical assistance, such as identifying and addressing immediate needs of the survivors and ways to meet those needs.
+• Helping them cope with the disaster through practical assistance, such as identifying and addressing immediate needs of the survivors and ways to meet those needs

 Commitment: Flexible.
 Volunteers will be placed on an “on-call” list for disasters as the need arises.
 They will be contacted only when an emergency or disaster is anticipated or has happened.

-Requirements: A signed release form.
+Requirements: A signed release form and will be provided when needed.
 Construction experience is not required.

 If you are interested in serving through this ministry, please fill out our Volunteer Application Form or contact the Social Services Volunteer Coordinator.